LNB will never solicit for personal identification information via the Internet or telephone.

 - Shred documents containing personal or financial information before discarding.
 Most fraud and identity-theft incidents happen as a result of mail and garbage theft.

 - Go paperless!
-By signing up for ANB Online Banking, you can receive Online Statements or downloadable E-statements free of charge.
+By signing up for LNB Online Banking, you can receive Online Statements or downloadable E-statements free of charge.
 How does this help?
 The fewer personal documents you have sent through the mail, the less chance there is for possible fraud.

 - Do not provide your Social Security number online or by phone unless absolutely necessary.
 If your Social Security number is requested (to sign up for a service, for example), ask if you can provide some other identifier instead.